msmuhsin/hostel_web_client/README.md

    - Assigned To:developer Name

 6. *POST /room/allotment*
-   - Description:allotmet of a room
+   - Description:allotment of a room
    - Deadline: [Deadline]
    - Assigned To:developer Name